 Celebrating 110 years of business, Allwoods has a big collection and a lot of history

 David & Emma took over Allwoods in 1994 when they rescued it from closure.
-Their passion for plants stems back to their grandparents as they both grew up on plant nurseries.
-Through exhibiting at Flowers Shows they met and love blossomed (excuse the pun!)
+Their passion for plants stems back to their grandparents as they both grew up on plant nurseries and met whilst exhibiting at Flowers Shows.

 They are dedicated and passionate about the plants they grow, and are proud to be able to offer such a wide range of unusual and interesting varieties, lots are rare and exclusive to us!! and all are ‘home grown’ on our nursery in Sussex by David and his team.
 They continue to breed new varieties and launched a new garden pink in 2016, 'D. Heaven Scent', a new Angel pelargonium 'Treasured Memories' and a brand new yellow flowering pelargonium 'Allwoods Lemon Drizzle' in 2017!

-Emma runs the office and plant order department along with her team, and their two children Edward & Daniel also get to muck in along with ‘Scraps’ the dog.
+Emma runs the office and plant order department along with her team, and their two children Edward & Daniel also get to muck in.

 To keep history alive, we grow an extensive range of plants, many of which are no longer grown commercially anywhere else in the world and if we stopped growing them then a huge chunk of history would be gone - forever!!

 Allwoods was started in 1910 by 3 brothers, Montaqu, Edward & George Allwood and soon became the worlds leading Dianthus specialist, their breeding breakthrough in the early 1900s revolutionised plant breed with many techniques still used around the world.
 Many of our early varieties are still as popular as ever - such as the famous garden pink 'Doris'.